CALL FOR ABSTRACTS

 Accepted submissions will be short-listed for awards based on the submission materials.
 Please note that only CACAP Members, Affiliated Members and Members-in-Training are eligible for awards.
 Membership status must be confirmed by the time submission results are announced in May 2017.

 Accepted submissions will also be compiled into a bilingual abstract supplement of the Journal of the Canadian Academy of Child and Adolescent Psychiatry.

-Abstracts must be submitted online before March 17th, 2017.
-The link to the abstract submission website will be distributed soon.
+Abstracts must be submitted online before March 27th, 2017.

 This meeting program will be intellectually stimulating and scientifically exciting.
 We look forward to your participation!